Bite-Sized Pieces

 I'm pleased to report that I wouldn't write this same article now... to read the full original, click here.

-Nature Red Originally appeared in Dark Recesses e-zine, January 2006.
+Nature Red Award-winner, from Dark Recesses e-zine, January 2006.

 “This will hurt a little.”